Background

 Solution

-To resolve the issue, the server needs to be reconfigured or it will not be possible to restore the volume using Full System Recovery.
+To resolve the issue, the server needs to be reconfigured, otherwise it will not be possible to restore the volume using Full System Backup.

 To reconfigure: